wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/security-in-m365/includes/3-threat-protection.md

 ## Microsoft Intune

-Microsoft Intune, a mobile device management component of Enterprise Mobility + Security (EMS), integrates closely with other EMS components like Azure Active Directory (Azure AD) for identity and access control and Azure Information Protection for data protection.
-When you use it with Office 365, you can help your users be productive on all their devices, while protecting your information.
+Microsoft Intune, a component of Microsoft Endpoint Management (MEM) integrates closely with other endpoint management components, including Azure Active Directory (Azure AD) for identity and access control and Azure Information Protection for data protection.
+When you use it with Microsoft 365, you can help your users be productive on all their devices, while protecting your information.

 ## Office 365 Advanced Threat Protection